ParrotSec/documentation/docs/introduction/download-parrot.md

 # Download Parrot OS

-Parrot OS is available for download [here](https://parrotsec.org/download/).
+ParrotOS is available for download [here](https://parrotsec.org/download/).

 The OS also runs on older machines, but it is recommended to consult the system requirements.